kwinteng/InternshipDocumentation/README.md

 ### Making the RBPi transmit data to the monitor

-#### Step 1: Give the public key from the monitor to the RBPi to allow execution of ssh commands
+#### Step 1: Add the RBPi to the known hosts of the monitor to allow commands to be send

 #### Step 2: Install the Check_mk_agent plugin on the RBPi